orincoh/YOLOS_LoRA_Project/README.md

 ## Evaluation & Results

 The results indicate that the improvements in mAP over the baseline YOLOS-S model were minimal across all fine-tuned models.
-However, among the tested adaptations, AdaLoRA achieved the highest mAP@[0.5:0.95] on the test set.
 This suggests that while LoRA-based methods provide some benefits, their impact on YOLOS-S performance remains limited under the current experimental settings.

-A more significant improvement may require additional optimizations, such as better hyperparameter tuning, more extensive dataset augmentation, and multi-scale feature fusion techniques.
 The following table summarizes the overall mAP results across different confidence thresholds:

 | Model                  | mAP@50 | mAP@75 | mAP@[0.5:0.95] |
 |------------------------|--------|--------|----------------|